Lemon Blueberry Muffins

 Two eggs, measuring cups of oil and milk, and bowls containing blueberries, flour, baking powder and salt, Greek yogurt, vanilla, lemon zest, sugar, lemon juice, and powdered sugar on a marble countertop.

-• Lemon: You’ll use the zest and juice.
+• Lemon: You’ll use the zest and the juice in these muffins, so make sure you’re grabbing a fresh lemon!

 How to Make Lemon Blueberry Muffins